zeke/liquid-node/README.markdown

     deepThought.done (answer) -> console.log "The answer is: %s.", answer
     deepThought.catch (e) -> console.log "Universe reset: %s.", e

-  # For node-ish callbacks you can use `defer.nodeify`.
-This
-  # will automatically resolve/reject based on the first argument.
-  accounts: ->
-    deferred = Q.defer()
-    fs.readFile "/etc/passwd", "utf-8", deferred.nodeify

   # If you don't want to check, whether an object is a Promise or not
-  # just use `Q.when`.
-It will build a Promise around it if necessary.
+  # just use `Promise.cast`.
+It wrap the object in a Promise if necessary.
   unsure: (promiseWannabe) ->
-    Q.when(promiseWannabe)
+    Promise.cast(promiseWannabe)

   # You can chain Promises using `promise.then().then().then()...`.
   # A `then` will be called with the resolution of the previous `then`.